eclipse-californium/californium/demo-certs/README.md

 14. A pair of private/public RSA keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *server* (alias "serverrsa").
 15. A pair of private/public RSA keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *client* (alias "clientrsa").

+16. A pair of private/public EC keys along with a certificate signed with the intermediary CA's key valid for one day which together assert the identity of a expired *client* (alias "clientexpired").
+The certificate is intended to be after a day in order ot be expired

 **Trust Store**

 The `trustStore.jks` contains the self-signed certificate for the root CA (alias `root`) as well as the certificate chain for the intermediary CAs